Jer Lau: Acting career

 Lau made his official acting debut in the 2020 youth sports drama We are the Littles.
 In 2022, Lau made his film debut in Mama's Affair directed by Kearen Pang.
 Filming began in August 2021 and concluded in September 2021.
+Lau has been nominated for best new performer at the 2023 Hong Kong Film Awards.
 Lau began filming the television series Million Dollar Family in April 2022.
+The comedy drama premiered on 5 December 2022.
+Lau made a cameo appearance in the 2023 black comedy film Over My Dead Body.

+Makerville announced that all members of Mirror will be starring in the upcoming film We 12.